JuliaWood1/DH150-UX-Design/assignment04/README.md

 #### Transcript
 [Link to the Transcript](https://docs.google.com/document/d/14sdSKkhdb8xaqzKtFq6BgMJ12GUsTyFARWrhm2INS4o/edit?usp=sharing)

+## Insights from the Interview
+:one:
+>

+:two:
+>

+:three:
+>

+:four:
+>

 ## Reflection

+I am very thankful to my user, Katie Heckart, for participating in this contextual inquiry.
+She is a very environmentally conscious shopper so she provided a lot of valuable informatio regarding the perspective of a consumr who prioritzes sustainability.
+I enjoyed this interview a lot because at it's core a contextual inquiry interview is a conversation.
+Now I will go over the valuable insights Katie provided me.

+First I will talk about areas in my interviewing style where I can improve.

 After conducting my contextual inquiry
 Summary of the process, what went smoothly or differently from your expectation